 CX marketing covers every interaction customers have with your brand, from participating in sales calls and using your mobile app to interacting with your staff in person.

-UX marketing, on the other hand, has a narrower focus as it covers how your customers interact with your digital products, such as your website and mobile app.
+UX marketing, on the other hand, has a narrower focus, focusing on how your customers interact with your digital products, such as your website and mobile app.

 3. What metrics should I keep track of when doing UX marketing?